divaga/dms-athena-quicksight/README.md

 Create VPC with 2 private subnet

-Create security group for ec2 (allow access from VPC subnet with standard postgresql port: 5432) and security group for Redshift
+Create security group for ec2 (allow access from VPC subnet with standard postgresql port: 5432)

 Create DMS IAM role 'dms-access-for-endpoint' with 'AmazonDMSRedshiftS3Role' policy

 Create Glue role - AWSGlueServiceRole and S3 Access Policy

-### If you want to use Redshift follow this

-Create redshift subnet group

-Create redshift cluster (dc2), attach default service role, use our VPC (Welcome#1)

 ### If you want to use Athena follow this
 Create bucket with "dms-" prefix